Sourav1429/Solved_coding_question_DSA/README.md

 11) Sub_array_with_0_sum.java: Given an array of integers A, find and return whether the given array contains a non-empty subarray with a sum equal to 0.
 If the given array contains a sub-array with sum zero return 1 else return 0.

+12) Maximum_sum_subarray.java: The aim is to find the subarray of a given array having the maximum sum value along with the index positions.